Your team goals are vital to the success of your long-term projects. So keep reading if you want to make you next goal-setting process a success.

 Imagine it’s the beginning of a new quarter.
 As you begin to pour your first coffee, your manager walks out of the monthly managers’ meeting smiling ear to ear.
 “Hey, do you have some time to discuss next quarter’s goals for the team?”
 And you agree, wondering what is about to come next.

-Probably not.
+You realize in terror that you don't understand any of your manager's motivations.
 This is the experience so many employees feel.
-Of course, the story is dramatized and over the top, but it's a lot closer to the truth than most of you might think.
+Of course, the story is dramatized and over the top, but it’s a lot closer to the truth than most of you might think.

 What motivates people?

 Before going into what you as a leader or a manager can do to get people engaged about their goals, let's try to understand what motivates people in the first place.